CMSgov/bluebutton-web-server/ops/containers/README.md

 1. Activate your environment
 2. Install the requirements into the environment `pip install -r requirements/requirements.dev.txt`
-3. Run `python manage.py test --exclude=integration` or `make unit-test`
+3. Run `pytest -m 'not integration'` or `make unit-test`

 #### debugging - unit

 Make sure you have your launch.json updated - details can be found in `docker-compose.readme.md`.
 To debug, modify the command above from step 3 to be:

-`python -m debugpy --listen 0.0.0.0:6789 --wait-for-client manage.py test`
+`python -m debugpy --listen 0.0.0.0:6789 --wait-for-client -m pytest -m 'not integration'`

 After running this in the terminal, navigate to `Run and Debug` extension and run the `Unit Test` play button.
 You can set breakpoints accordingly in different tests to test functionality and stop at different moments.

 #### specific tests - unit

-To target a specific test, add the full class path of the test /after/ `test` in the manage.py command.
+To target a specific test, add the file path of the test and the test name.
+If the test is within a class, also include the class name.
 For example:

-`python -m debugpy --listen 0.0.0.0:6789 --wait-for-client manage.py test apps.dot_ext.tests.test_scopes.TestScopesBackendClass.test_get_available_scopes`
+`pytest apps/dot_ext/tests/test_scopes.py::TestScopesBackendClass::test_get_available_scopes`

+Note that if the test is not within a class, you can just use ::test_name

 ### integration testing

 You'll need to exec into your running instance of bb-api to do this

 1. Exec into bb-api
-2. Run `python manage.py test --tag=integration` or `make integration-test`
+2. Run `pytest -m 'integration'` or `make integration-test`

 #### debugging - integration